Nautilus Card Overview

 The Nautilus Card is the official UWF identification card.
 It is also a library card, copy card, access card, declining balance card and meal plan card.

 How to Get Your Nautilus Card

-Examples of where you can use your Nautilus Card: Library (check out books; database research); Official I.D.
-Card (access to services such as the HLS Facility, recreational equipment check out, Aquatics Center, Local Area Network, and special events); Make Purchases & Payments (Dining Services meal/block plans, vending, copies, WEPA student printing kiosks; Postal Services, Bookstore and more).
+Examples of where you can use your Nautilus Card: Library (check out books, database research).
+Access (gain access to services and events such as the Aquatic Center, HLS Facility, check out recreational equipment, student and athletic events, Local Area Network).
+Make Purchases & Payments (deposit funds to your card to use for vending, laundry, making copies/scans, printing kiosks, Postal Services, Bookstore, Dining Services meal/block plans, and more).

-How to use as a declining balance card: Funds can be deposited into a "Nautilus Card Account" online via MyUWF (Nautilus Card) or at Automatic Deposit Machines (ADMs) located around campus.
-Scan as a declining balance card to make purchases at any location on campus which accepts the Nautilus Card.
+How to make a deposit to your card: Funds can be deposited into a "Nautilus Card Account" online via MyUWF Meal Plan Purchases and Nautilus Card Deposits (link), at the Commons Service Desk located in Bldg.
+22, or at Automatic Deposit Machines (ADMs) located around campus.
+Swipe your card to make purchases at any location on campus that accept the Nautilus Card.
 Most locations on campus that accept cash also accept the Nautilus Card.
-Using your card means you don't have to carry cash or write checks.
+Using your card means you don't have to carry cash or have the correct change.

 The Nautilus Card is different than the "Higher One" Card: Generally, the Higher One card is used to receive financial aid/scholarship disbursements or any other university refunds.
 For more information about Higher One, contact Student Accounts or visit Student Accounts (link).